 Beach, Beach, Beach from sun up until sun down you can find us there rain or shine.
 Granted we are from the Midwest so every second we are in town I plan on soaking up that gorgeous ocean view.

 Naples Zoo is legit and a must see.
 We even got to feed the giraffes lunch (SO COOL) and they do an interactive show several times a day at the Safari Canyon open-air theater.
+The twins had so much fun getting their faces painted.
+I'm obsessed with the ant eater there.
+Don't worry about packing lunch.
+Wynn's supermarket offers healthy lunch options like salads when you enter the zoo on your left hand side.
+You can eat at a picnic table under the canopy there.

 Naples Botanical Garden has the most beautiful flowers and plants you've ever seen.
 A fun place to walk around with your little ones or get inspired to plant yourself.